Learning Invariant Causal Mechanism from Vision-Language Models: Experiment

 To evaluate the CLIP-ICM framework in OOD scenarios, we conduct experiments on the DomainBed benchmark \cite{gulrajani_search_2020}.
 We use five datasets from DomainBed: PACS \cite{li_deeper_2017}, VLCS \cite{fang_unbiased_2013}, Office-Home \cite{venkateswara_deep_2017}, Terra Incognita \cite{beery_recognition_2018}, and DomainNet \cite{peng_moment_2019}.\footnote{See \cref{sec:moti_ours,sec:imagenet,sec:more_results} for additional results and \cref{sec:ablation} for ablation studies.}

 We evaluate CLIP-ICM for OOD generalization in two settings: (1) domain shift and (2) domain shift with open-class scenarios.
 For domain shift, we use a leave-one-out protocol, training on all domains except the target and testing on the target domain (\cref{table:domainbed}).
 For the combined setting, we split data into base and new classes, train on base classes in training domains, and evaluate both base and new classes in the target domain (\cref{table:ODG}).
+Each value in \cref{table:domainbed} and \cref{table:ODG} represents the mean and standard deviation over $5$ runs with different random seeds.

 We compare three interventional data collection methods: models marked with \( ^* \) use image-based data, \( ^\dagger \) use text-based data, and unmarked use both.
 We also compare two prediction strategies: CLIP-ICM, which maps embeddings through \( A_{inv} \), and CLIP-ICM Linear Probe, which trains a classifier on image embeddings projected by \( A_{inv} \).